 This can be an awkward transition - I know because I’ve been there.

-After writing free content for many years, and selling physical products, going from blog to business was a big decision.
+After writing free content for years, going from blog to business is a big decision.

 But I knew that if I wanted the freedom to travel, the financial stability, and the life I was designing - that I’d have to take the leap.
 I don’t really have to say this - but yeah, I’m glad I did!